SolindekDev/Jail/README.md

 # Jail
 ## About
 It's an simple compiled programming language written fully in Rust.
-Mao have very easy syntax, you can use it to write variouse applications, also is it memory safe.
-Mao have very easy to use documentation where you can find everything about mao syntax and other things.
+Jail have very easy syntax, you can use it to write variouse applications, also is it memory safe.
+Jail have very easy to use documentation where you can find everything about jail syntax and other things.

 ## Contributing
 If you want to contribute fork this repository and start writting some cool staff or do TODO's that are marked by this type of comment `// TODO: <what to todo>` so every developer know what to do